The SemWare Editor: QEdit

-QEdit stores all of the files being edited in RAM.
-Later versions of QEdit added support for the various systems of memory supported by MS-DOS: expanded memory (EMS), extended memory (XMS) and virtual memory, up to a maximum of 16 MB.
+Initially, QEdit ran only on MS-DOS.
+As memory of contemporary computers was limited, less memory use was desirable.
+QEdit used only 50 KB whereas some contemporary editors used 10 times as much.
+Early versions maintained file content in conventional memory, but to support larger files, later versions supported various DOS memory management features including expanded memory (EMS), extended memory (XMS) and virtual memory, up to a maximum of 16 MB.

-QEdit was ported to OS/2 initially as a 16-bit application for Microsoft's OS/2 1.x.
-This 16-bit OS/2 version of QEdit had version 1.x.
-Version 1.50 for 16-bit OS/2 is dated February 1990.
+QEdit was ported to OS/2 as a 16-bit application for OS/2 1.x.
+Version 1.50 is dated February 1990.

 SemWare ported QEdit for 32-bit OS/2 with the release of QEdit Pro 3.0 for OS/2 in February 1994 which sold for $99.
 Version 3.0 includes multi-file operation, HPFS support and access to the OS/2 Clipboard.
-SemWare claimed "over 120,000 licensed users" on all platforms at that time.
+SemWare claimed over 120,000 licensed users on all platforms at that time.

-The last version released for OS/2 is "TSE Junior/2" v4.00e released in February 1997.
+The last versions were released as The SemWare Editor Junior edition.
+The last version was released in February 1997 for OS/2 with the name "TSE Junior/2".
 It is functionally equivalent to TSE Junior v4.00e with support for OS/2's system-wide clipboard and long filenames.
 It retailed at the time for $99 and was supplied with a copy of the MS-DOS basic version.

-The SemWare Editor (TSE)
+TSEPro

-QEdit was rewritten and significantly expanded, and eventually released as The SemWare Editor (TSE) 1.0.
+QEdit was rewritten and significantly expanded, and eventually released as The SemWare Editor Professional (TSEPro) edition which includes a macro programming language, syntax highlighting, and large file support.
 The initial release maintained the tradition of fast I/O and response, fast search, a simple text scripting language and the fundamental design of a native core with functionality split between native code and scripting.

-New TSE features included a more powerful scripting language (SAL), regular expressions, a native Win32 port, SAL access to Win32 DLL entry points, a 'graphical' port using the native Windows GDI (previous versions employed the console window), optional native dialogs (e.g. Open), and graphical features such as window transparency.
+New features included regular expression search and replace and a more powerful scripting language (with access to DLL entry points).

-User interface

-Earlier versions of TSE operated in the console window in text-only mode with limited character sets and colors.
-Version 2.6 added a native Win32 port, but was still character-based (using the Win32 Console APIs).
-Version 4.0 included the Win32 application rewritten as a pixel-based graphical application (g32.exe) using the GDI.
-This is commonly misunderstood to be a console application, as it still appears textual despite being a native Win32 graphical application.
-Visually, g32 appears to work in lines and columns, though it is a graphical application (via WinMain and GDI APIs, not the Console API).
+Earlier versions operated in the console window in text-only mode with limited character sets and colors.
+Version 2.6 was a native Win32 port, but was still character-based (using the Win32 Console APIs).
+Version 4.0 included the Win32 application rewritten as a pixel-based graphical application (g32.exe) using Graphics Device Interface (GDI).
+This is commonly misunderstood to be a console application, as it still appears textual despite being a Win32 graphical application.
+Visually, g32 appears to work in lines and columns, though it is a graphical application (via WinMain and GDI, not the Console API).